 Screenshots from the original War of Conquest

-The new War of Conquest is being built using the Unity game engine, and will feature vastly improved graphics as well as many more strategic possibilities.
-Players will be able to build a diverse array of defensive structures that can be combined in novel ways to protect the land, resources and orbs that their nation has captured from its rivals.
-The new game will not offer cash prizes as the original did — instead, the reward for capturing and holding the game world’s various orbs will be the earning of in-game currency, called credits, which may be used to buy resources and special technologies that increase a nation’s power.
+The new War of Conquest is built using the Unity game engine, and features vastly improved graphics as well as many more strategic possibilities.
+Players are able to build a diverse array of defensive structures that can be combined in novel ways to protect the land, resources and orbs that their nation has captured from its rivals.
+The new game does not offer cash prizes as the original did — instead, the reward for capturing and holding the game world’s various orbs will be the earning of in-game currency, called credits, which may be used to buy resources, customizations, and special technologies that increase a nation’s power.
 As before, players will also be able to purchase credits to expedite their nation’s achievements.

-At its heart, War of Conquest will retain the spirit of the original.
-The game will continue to be about exploration, advancement, capturing and defending the land and resources needed to give your nation the edge in battle, and working both with and against other players to get ahead.
-The ultimate goal of the game will once again be the pursuit of the game world’s rare and coveted Orbs of Power — the nations who can hold these Orbs gain in both power and the respect of their fellows.
+At its heart, War of Conquest retains the spirit of the original.
+The game continues to be about exploration, advancement, capturing and defending the land and resources needed to give your nation the edge in battle, and working both with and against other players to get ahead.
+The ultimate goal of the game is once again the pursuit of the game world’s rare and coveted Orbs of Power — the nations who can hold these Orbs gain in both power and the respect of their fellows.

-Here’s a quick progress update on War of Conquest.
-Programming is now almost complete, and I’ve been spending the last few weeks focused on preparing the Kickstarter campaign.
-This campaign needs to be a success in order to raise the money needed for the...read more
+Here's a quick progress update on War of Conquest.
+Programming is now almost complete, and I've been spending the last few weeks focused on preparing the Kickstarter campaign.
+This campaign needs to be a success in order to raise the money needed for the remaining...read more

 Welcome to the latest update on War of Conquest!
-I’ve been hard at work for the last few months getting WoC to a state of being “code-complete”, where all the features are in place and it’s just testing, debugging and game balance (as well as...read more
+I've been hard at work for the last few months getting WoC to a state of being "code-complete", where all the features are in place and it's just testing, debugging and game balance (as well as additional art) that...read more